livingearth-system/livingearth-system.github.io/index.md

 -%}

 {%-
-include past-landscapes.liquid
+include past-present.liquid
-heading="Past & Current Landscapes"
+heading="Past & Present Landscapes"
 subheading="From knowledge of the past, we can inform the future but we need the tools to capture how we have historically shaped the landscapes of today.
-Earth observation data from satellites and aircraft give us a unique insight and so we have worked to develop a series of globally-applicable tools that allow us to describe, map and monitor land covers, habitats and ecosystems."
+Earth observation data from satellites and aircraft give us a unique insight and so we have worked to develop a series of globally-applicable tools that allow us to describe, map and monitor land covers, habitats and ecosystems." all="/past-present/" data="past-present.index"
 -%}

 {%-